puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 ### Using the monitor script

-Dashboard ships a worker process monitor, which can be found at `script/delayed_job`.
-This tool can launch and babysit any number of worker processes; run it with `--help` for more details on the syntax. `delayed_job` requires that you specify `RAILS_ENV` as an environment variable.
+Dashboard ships a worker process manager, which can be found at `script/delayed_job`.
+This tool's interface resembles an init script, but it can launch any number of worker processes as well as a monitor process to babysit these workers; run it with `--help` for more details. `delayed_job` requires that you specify `RAILS_ENV` as an environment variable.
 To start four worker processes and the monitor process:

     # env RAILS_ENV=production script/delayed_job -p dashboard -n 4 -m start

+In most configurations, you should run exactly as many workers as the machine has CPU cores.

 #### Monitoring the Monitor